B-Film brings together a wide range of expertise in many areas of Film Studies from around the University of Birmingham.

 - Race and gender onscreen

 - Women’s cinema and feminist thought

 - Hispanic cinemas: the Caribbean and Latin America

 - Film and art: surrealism and cubism

 - Genre, fantasy and fictional worlds

 For a full list of all areas of supervision, please see the individual profiles on the Members page.

-For further information or to enquire about applying, please contact:
+For an informal chat about research degrees in Film Studies at the University of Birmingham, to get further information or to enquire about applying, please contact: